Work Packages

 Expected outcome:

-Definitive experimental evidence linking specific molecular targets to the central control of puberty.
+Definitive causal evidence and validated molecular targets in the central regulation of puberty.